 The Wasatch Mountains and Uinta National Forest wreathe the eastern border of Mapleton, Provo’s westernmost suburb.
-With majestic views and vast swaths of undeveloped land, this Utah city of around 12,000 people has more of a rural vibe than other area suburbs.
+With majestic views and vast swaths of undeveloped land, the Utah community has more of a rural vibe than other area suburbs.
 Spanish Fork Peak is so close that Mapleton feels almost like a mountain resort town.
 Some folks think it’s too remote because they have to drive through Springville or Spanish Fork to get to the city, but that’s exactly what residents like about it.
 “It’s just a small community tucked in the mountainside,” says Andrew Ford, Realtor with EXP Realty.

-View of the city of Mapleton with mountains to the east.
+View of the Mapleton neighborhood with mountains to the east.

 Aerial view of Mapleton showing mountains.